Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 When you mark dark-colored areas for cleaning, the cliff sensor sensitivity will decrease.

 If you have staircases or other potential hazards nearby, we recommend setting those areas as "No-Go Zones" instead of marking them as dark carpet areas to prevent accidents.

-If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---